seaflux logo

 • Forecast Hygiene: Natural-language checks on pipeline anomalies.

-5) Finance undefined Analytics
+5) Finance & Analytics

 • Narrative BI: Dashboards explained in plain English with source citations.